 Preheat the oven to 375 degrees.
 Heat the olive oil in a large skillet over medium heat.
 Once hot, add the mushrooms and onions and sauté until golden brown (about 5-6 minutes).
 Remove from heat and let cool.

-In a large bowl combine the ricotta, 1/4 cup of the mozzarella, 1/4 cup of the Parmesan, the egg, the spinach, 1/2 the parsley, fresh basil, the nutmeg, sea salt and fresh cracked pepper to taste.
+In a large bowl combine the ricotta, 1/4 cup of the mozzarella, 1/4 cup of the Parmesan, the egg, the spinach, 1/2 the parsley, fresh basil, the nutmeg, sea salt, and fresh cracked pepper to taste.
 Mix thoroughly then add the mushrooms and onion sauté and combine.
 Taste mixture and re-season if needed.

-Pour 1/2 cup of marinara in the bottom of a baking dish that has been coated with cooking spray.
+Pour 1/2 cup of marinara into the bottom of a baking dish that has been coated with cooking spray.
 Place the 12 cooked shells in the pan.
 Stuff each shell with the ricotta and mushroom mixture.